Vitamin A Price Trend and Forecast

 cnChina

-At the beginning of Q1 2025, the Vitamin A Acetate 1Miu/g (Feed Grade) market in China saw a steep correction, with prices falling to USD 32,140/MT FOB China, down -28.70% from Q4.
+At the beginning of Q1 2025, according to PriceWatch, the Vitamin A Acetate 1Miu/g (Feed Grade) market in China saw a steep correction, with prices falling to USD 32,140/MT FOB China, down -28.70% from Q4.
 This was mainly driven by weaker domestic demand from the livestock and poultry feed industries, which scaled back purchases following heavy buying in late 2024.
 With feed manufacturers sitting on ample inventories, spot demand was sluggish.

 Additionally, production at major Chinese plants remained stable, creating a supply overhang and downward price pressure.
 The Vitamin A Palmitate 1.7Miu/g (Food Grade) market also faced a substantial decline, with prices dropping to USD 70,150/MT FOB China, a -23.90% change.
-The food and beverage industry in China slowed down after the Lunar New Year period, and most formulators operated with existing stockpiles.
-The absence of any immediate regulatory or supply constraints further contributed to the price decline.

 In Q4 2024, the Vitamin A Acetate (Feed Grade) market in China retreated from the sharp Q3 highs, with prices declining to USD 45,080/MT FOB China, a -38.09% drop.
 Domestic feed producers reduced purchases due to inventory saturation and uncertainty over demand in early 2025.
 Meanwhile, production at major domestic vitamin manufacturers normalized, adding to the available volumes.
 The year-end period also typically sees reduced procurement as businesses balance year-end accounts.